 A range of Ministries and institutions produce statistics relating to Angola and its economy, including the Angolan Institute for National Statistics (in respect of the real economy and other social figures), the BNA (in respect of monetary and financial statistics and those relating to the external sector) and the Ministry of Finance (in respect of fiscal statistics), all of which are members of the Angolan national statistics system.
 The Republic's official GDP data presented in this Prospectus for 2016, 2017 and 2018 is produced by the Ministry of Economy and Planning and the Republic's official GDP data for 2015 and prior years is produced by the Angolan National Institute of Statistics.
 The Ministry of Economy and Planning prepares projections of GDP derived from the supply of goods and services in Angola, while the Angolan National Institute of Statistics is responsible for preparing preliminary and final GDP data based on both the supply and the demand for goods and services in Angola.
-The Angolan National Institute of Statistics published on 11 May 2018 preliminary GDP data for 2016 and 2017 which differs from the GDP data produced by the Ministry of Economy and Planning and pursuant to which Real GDP in each of 2016 and 2017 is expected to have decreased by 2.6 per cent. and 2.5 per cent., respectively, in contrast to the data from the Ministry of Economy and Planning which projected Real GDP to have grown by 0.1 per cent. in 2016 and by 1.4 per cent. in 2017.
+The Government expects the Angolan National Institute of Statistics to publish in the first half of 2018 preliminary GDP data for 2016 and 2017 which will differ from the GDP data of the Ministry of Economy and Planning and pursuant to which Real GDP in each of 2016 and 2017 is expected to have decreased in contrast to the Ministry of Economy and Planning which has projected Real GDP to have grown by 0.1 per cent. in 2016 and by 1.4 per cent. in 2017.